Applicability

 mkdir typeorm-oceanbase-demo cd typeorm-oceanbase-demo npm init -yInstall TypeORM and the MySQL2 driver:

-npm install typeorm mysql2 reflect-metadata # If you are using TypeScript npm install --save-dev typescript @types/node # Initialize TypeScript configuration npx tsc --initUpdate
+npm install typeorm mysql2 reflect-metadata # If you use TypeScript npm install --save-dev typescript @types/node # Initialize TypeScript configuration npx tsc --initUpdate

 tsconfig.jsonto support decorators: